doctrine-extensions/DoctrineExtensions/README.markdown

 ### Recent Updates

+- Implemented more abstracted functionality for getting and setting field properties.
 - Added support for string primary keys, now translations can use integer and string foreign keys.
 - Added support for multiple updates and inserts during single flush.
 - Implemented the default locale functionality.
 Now you can set the default locale to be used then translation